harens/depythel/docs/source/implementation.rst

 The natural solution to this would be to use the old method everywhere, since it is still supported.
 Although it looks less neat, especially when lots of classes are being imported from ``typing``, the functionality would still be the same.

-However, the introduction of `PEP 585 <https://www.python.org/dev/peps/pep-0585>`_ meant that the old notation would break in around 2025/2026 with some new Python version [1]_.
+However, the introduction of `PEP 585 - Type Hinting Generics In Standard Collections <https://www.python.org/dev/peps/pep-0585>`_ meant that the old notation would break in around 2025/2026 with some new Python version [1]_.
 In the unlikely (but possible) scenario where depythel is still around, this would mean it would fail to run on the latest version of Python.